commercetools/merchant-center-application-kit/packages/codemod/README.md

 ### `react-default-props-migration`

-Migrates the way React Components `defaultProps` are used to comply with the new pattern.
+Migrates the way React Components `defaultProps` to use JavaScript default parameters instead.
+This is needed for React v18 or later.
 Example:

 ```jsx